 Step 1: Decide what you will blog about

-As a beginner blogger, you may have to try out a few topics to find your sweet spot.
+It’s important to remember that, as a beginner blogger, you may have to try out a few topics to find your sweet spot.
 I don’t think anyone gets it 100% right from the start.

 At the end of the day, this is what you need to keep in mind:

 - Choose a few topics you feel you’ll enjoy, and just get started.

 - Taking action is what will lead you to the clarity you’re looking for.

 - Your audience will help dictate the direction of your blog as you go along.